chef/chef-web-docs/snapshots/release_oec_11-2/source/install_server_be.rst

 Hostnames, FQDNs
 -----------------------------------------------------
 The hostname for the Chef server must be a FQDN, including the domain suffix, and must be resolvable.
-See `Hostnames, FQDNs <https://docs.chef.io/install_server_pre.html#hostnames>`_ for more information.
+See :ref:`Hostnames, FQDNs <install_server_pre-hostnames>` for more information.

 private-chef.rb
 =====================================================